jazzband/django-push-notifications/README.rst

 Python 3 support
 ----------------

-django-push-notifications is compatible with Python 3.
-Django 1.8 or higher is recommended.
+django-push-notifications is fully compatible with Python 3.